ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ### Updating a Label

-TODO
+For a label owner to verify that some new versions of a label have been correctly inserted, the following is provided:

+- The timestamps necessary to identify the first non-distinguished log entry on the previous tree's frontier, as described in the algorithm in
+  {{update-algorithm}}.
+This search proceeds in a depth-first manner from the root log entry of the previous tree.
+When the search recurses from a log entry that is on the frontier to the right, the timestamp of the log entry is provided.
+When the search recurses to the left, from a log entry that is to the right of the rightmost log entry in the previous tree, only the timestamp of the leftmost log entry inspected before returning to the previous tree's frontier is provided.
+- For each log entry that reaches step 2.2 of the algorithm in
+  {{update-algorithm}}, a `PrefixProof` corresponding to a binary ladder.
+- For the log entry where the new versions were added, a `PrefixProof` containing the lookups specified in step 3 of the algorithm in
+  {{update-algorithm}}.

+Users verify the proof as described in {{update-algorithm}}.

 # User Operations

 The basic user operations are organized as a request-response protocol between a user and the Transparency Log.

 Users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
 This ensures that all operations performed by the user return consistent results.

 Modifications to a user's state MUST only be persisted once the query response has been fully verified.
 Queries that fail full verification MUST NOT modify the